On this page:

 • you can visit the Essential Services Commission public register to check whether you are in an embedded network.
 Please note that some embedded networks are not included in the list.

-No. Households in embedded networks can access the 2024-25 Energy Bill Relief payment via an application on Victorian Energy Compare.
+No. Households in embedded networks can access the Energy Bill Relief extension payment via an application on the Victorian Energy Compare website between 1 July and 31 August 2025.

-If you are an embedded network customer of Origin, WinConnect or Momentum you will automatically receive your Energy Bill Relief payment through your retailer.
+If you are an embedded network customer of Energy Locals, Momentum, Origin or WinConnect you will automatically receive your Energy Bill Relief payment through your retailer.

 Small businesses in embedded networks

 Yes.
-Small businesses in embedded networks that have a separately metered business tariff and an annual electricity consumption below 40 MWh are eligible for the payment.
+Small businesses in embedded networks that have a separately metered business tariff and an annual electricity consumption below 40 MWh are eligible for the $150 extension payment.

-Small businesses in embedded networks can apply for the bill relief payment on Victorian Energy Compare.
+Small businesses in embedded networks can apply for the additional $150 bill relief payment on the Victorian Energy Compare website between 1 July and 31 August 2025.

-To reduce administrative burden and due to the complexity of embedded networks and system limitations, small businesses in embedded networks will receive one-off payments of $325.
+To reduce administrative burden and due to the complexity of embedded networks and system limitations, small businesses in embedded networks will receive a one-off payment of $150.

-No. Small businesses in embedded networks can access the 2024-25 Energy Bill Relief payment via an application on Victorian Energy Compare.
-Businesses will receive a one-off payment of $325 which will be paid directly to the customer.
+No. Small businesses in embedded networks can access the Energy Bill Relief extension payment via an application on Victorian Energy Compare.
+Eligible small businesses will receive a one-off payment of $150 which will be paid directly to the customer.

-If you are an embedded network customer of Origin, WinConnect or Momentum you will automatically receive your Energy Bill Relief payment through your retailer.
+If you are an embedded network customer of Energy Locals, Momentum, Origin or WinConnect you will automatically receive your Energy Bill Relief payment through your retailer.